aws/aws-advanced-jdbc-wrapper/docs/development-guide/Pipelines.md

 ## Connect Pipeline

 The connect pipeline performs any additional setup or post connection steps required to establish a JDBC connection.
 By default, the connect pipeline will establish connections using the `DriverConnectionProvider` class for Connections requested through the `DriverManager` and `DataSourceConnectionProvider` class for Connections requested through an `AwsWrapperDataSource`.
-If you would like to use a non-default `ConnectionProvider` to create connections, you can do so by calling `ConnectionProviderManager.setConnectionProvider(ConnectionProvider)`.
+If you would like to use a non-default `ConnectionProvider` to create connections, you can do so by calling `Driver.setCustomConnectionProvider(ConnectionProvider)`.

 The most common usage of the connect pipeline is to fetch extra credentials from external locations.